November American Indian Heritage Month Events and Programs!

 The UNC American Indian Center is pleased to share with you a calendar of events for November in celebration of American Indian Heritage Month!
 The month-long celebration will include lectures, cultural activities and discussions, film viewings and more, both on and off campus!

-Click here to download a PDF of the Calendar: 2018 AIHM Calendar
+Click here to download a PDF of the Calendar: 2019 AIHM Calendar.
+Final

 Archived AIHM News:

 Chancellor Folt Signs Historic Resolution with NC Native Nations!